graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Custom Scalars**

 GraphQL services may use custom scalar types in addition to the built-in scalars.
-For example, a GraphQL system could define a scalar called `Time` which, while serialized as a string, promises to conform to ISO-8601.
+For example, a GraphQL service could define a scalar called `Time` which, while serialized as a string, conforms to ISO-8601.
 When querying a field of type `Time`, you can then rely on the ability to parse the result with an ISO-8601 parser and use a client-specific primitive for time.
-Another example of a potentially useful custom scalar is `URL`, which serializes as a string, but is guaranteed by the service to be a valid URL.
+Another example of a potentially useful custom scalar is `URL`, which serializes as a string, but is guaranteed by the server to be a valid URL.

-When defining an additional scalar, GraphQL systems should use the `@specifiedBy` directive to provide a URL pointing to a human-readable specification of the data format, serialization, and coercion rules for the scalar.
-For example, a GraphQL system providing a `UUID` scalar might link to RFC 4122, or some document defining a reasonable subset of that RFC.
-If a specification URL is present, systems and tools that are aware of it should conform to its described rules.
-Built-in scalar types should not provide a URL.
+When defining a custom scalar, GraphQL services should provide a specification URL via `specifiedBy` introspection field or the `@specifiedBy` directive.
+This URL must link to a human-readable specification of the data format, serialization, and coercion rules for the scalar.
+For example, a GraphQL service providing a `UUID` scalar may link to RFC 4122, or some custom document defining a reasonable subset of that RFC.
+If a scalar specification URL is present, systems and tools that are aware of it should conform to its described rules.

 ```graphql example
 scalar UUID @specifiedBy(url: "https://tools.ietf.org/html/rfc4122")
 scalar URL @specifiedBy(url: "https://tools.ietf.org/html/rfc3986")
 ```

+Custom scalar specifications should provide a single, stable format to avoid ambiguity.
+If the linked specification is in flux, the service should link to a fixed version rather than to a resource which might change.

+Custom scalar specifications URLs should not be changed once defined; doing so is likely to disrupt tooling or may come with breaking changes within the linked specification's contents.

 Built-in scalar types must not provide a specification URL as they are specified by this document.